The Platinum Card® from American Express is best for jetsetters who travel enough to justify the high price of admission.

 So if you’ve taken a new job that requires a lot of traveling, or if you’re retiring soon and looking to travel more, or if you’re eying a sabbatical that will allow you to fit more travel into your schedule, all of that free elite status can potentially make your journeys a lot more comfortable.

 Then, there’s airline lounge access.
 The Platinum Card features American Express’ Global Lounge Collection, unlocking access to more than 1,200 airport lounges across 130 countries (and counting).
 That includes the highly-popular Centurion Lounges and International American Express lounges, as well as partner networks like Delta Sky Clubs and Priority Pass Select lounges.

-The Amex Platinum is one of only three personal cards — the others being the Delta SkyMiles® Reserve American Express Card and the invite-only American Express Centurion Card — that gets you into Delta's global network of Sky Club lounges.
-An individual membership to the Sky Club costs $545 annually, so if Sky Club access is paramount to you, you're better off holding this card for an extra $5 per year and leveraging its other perks instead of buying Sky Club access from Delta.
+The Amex Platinum is one of only three personal cards — the others being the Delta SkyMiles® Reserve American Express Card and the invite-only American Express Centurion Card — that gets you into Delta’s global network of Sky Club lounges.
+An individual membership to the Sky Club costs $545 annually, so if Sky Club access is paramount to you, you may be better off holding this card for an extra $150 per year and leveraging its other perks instead of buying Sky Club access from Delta.

 Wondering what all the lounge fuss is about?
 Lounges provide quieter spaces and cleaner restrooms as compared to the general airport terminal, as well as an assortment of free food and drink options (yes, alcoholic ones as well) and fast Wi-Fi.
 If you travel regularly, being able to duck into a lounge during a connection can be the difference between a manageable travel day and one full of noise and chaos.